-Each year, the individual Middle School classes and their chaperones and teachers enjoy several days away from campus in what we call the Outdoor Classrooms.
-In this stage between childhood and adolescence, Westminster teachers take time away from campus for an educational experience melded with class-bonding time.
+Each year, the individual Middle School classes, along with their chaperones and teachers, enjoy several days away from campus in what we call the Outdoor Classrooms.
+This stage between childhood and adolescence is an excellent time for educational experience melded with class-bonding time.

-The sixth grade students travel to coastal Georgia for an educational experience at the Jekyll Island 4-H Center.
-The Georgia 4-H Environmental Education Program is administered by UGA Extension.
+The sixth-grade students travel to coastal Georgia for an educational experience on Tybee Island at the Burton 4-H Center.
+The Burton 4-H Center Environmental Education Program is administered by UGA Extension.
 The 4-H Center is located on six acres of Tybee Island, Georgia.

-Students, teachers and chaperones stay in a self-contained facility on the beach.
-Small groups of students and chaperones are taught by Environmental Education staff in hands-on classes.
+Students, teachers and chaperones stay in dormitories.
+Small groups of students and chaperones are taught by professional staff in hands-on classes.
 Classes cover such things as island ecology, herpetology, ornithology and coastal ecosystems.
 Students get to touch, taste and experience the science and history they are learning.

 The highlights of the trip include a day of white water rafting (water-level permitting), team-building exercises, navigating ropes courses through the trees, exercises in ecology and an Underground Railroad history simulation.